CaioCeretta/github-coder-speedrun/mentoria/specialist/Next.Js/fundamentals/fundamentals-1/comments.md

 However, if we name the file anything other than `page.tsx`, such as `pages.tsx`, it will no longer recognize it as a route.
 In the app router, it's not enough to have a file inside the app directory—it must be specifically named page.tsx in order to be routable and fetched by the browser.

+The `app` folder contains the layouts and the actual pages.
+The `components` folder holds both reusable components and components that are specific to certain pages

+Within the components folder, there's also a `templates` subfolder.

+The templates folder contains shared structural components — such as menus, menu items, headings, navigation — that are used across multiple pages and help define the layout structure

 ## Layout